- Are all commercially available CoQ10 supplements alike?

 - The fully reduced Ubiquinol form (CoQ10H2)

-- The radical Ubisemiquinone intermediate (CoQ10H.)
+- The radical Ubisemiquinone intermediate (CoQ10H)

-Both ubiquinone and ubiquinol forms coexist in the body and regenerate each other through sequential redox reactions.
+The ubiquinone and ubiquinol forms coexist in the body and regenerate each other through sequential redox reactions.
 Ubisemiquinone is a highly unstable, intermediate form of CoQ10.
-Ubiquinone and ubiquinol are interconverted based on the body’s need for optimal functioning of its cells.
+Ubiquinone and ubiquinol are interconverted based on the body’s need for the optimal functioning of its cells.
 Under the action of gastric acid, ubiquinol is oxidized to ubiquinone before it is absorbed into the body.

 Ubiquinone or Ubiquinol—Which One Works Better? | ||